Red Bull RB7

 The Red Bull RB7 is a Formula One racing car designed by the Red Bull Racing team for the 2011 Formula One season.
-It was driven by defending champion Sebastian Vettel and Australian driver Mark Webber.
+It was driven by defending champion Sebastian Vettel and Australian driver Mark Webber for the third year running.
+The highly competitive and reliable RB7 took 12 victories and 27 podiums as Red Bull took the Constructors' Championship and Vettel taking the Drivers' Championship title that year.

+Season summary

 The car was launched at the Circuit Ricardo Tormo in Valencia, Spain on 1 February 2011.
 Sebastian Vettel was the first driver to test the car.